tomhealy1/project/README.md

 We also provided some information regarding other models, namely, PCA and linear regression.

-P.S.
-I incorporated the feedback for the earlier assisgnment in this projects such as:
+,<em>P.S.
+I incorporated the feedback for the earlier assisgnment in this projects such as:</em>
     <h4>1.
 Evidence of learning new knowledge</h4>
     <h4>2.
 Commented out "dead end" or code/approaches that did not work instead of deleting to show other options evaluated</h4>
     <h4>3.
 Developed a plan, I chose CRISP-DM and I started to use HIPO paper charts and white board (€19.99 Aldi a few months ago :-) ) at the end</h4>